-19. Daylight/sunlight assessment
+18. Daylight/sunlight assessment

-For all applications when there is a potential adverse impact upon the current levels of sunlight/daylight enjoyed by the users/occupants of adjoining properties or building(s), including associated gardens or amenity space.
+For all applications when there is a potential adverse impact upon the current levels of sunlight/daylight enjoyed by the users/occupants of the proposed development site and adjoining properties or building(s), including associated gardens or amenity space.